We read 40 CRM pages that were paying for Google Ads clicks, top to bottom. These 4 are the ones worth your time. Everything we found is here, free.

 Here's the thing about CRM.
 Nobody buys a CRM from a landing page.
 They're deciding which 2-3 to trial.
 Your page just needs to make the shortlist.
 Totally different job than most people think.

-From real crm software Google Ads campaigns in the US
+From real CRM software Google Ads campaigns in the US

 The landing pages actually worth stealing from